 I hear this everywhere.
 It’s like a nail on a chalkboard.
 Awful.
 So let’s set the record straight.
 It’s very misleading to describe CBD as non-psychoactive.
 It’s non-psychoactive like THC but there are still psychoactive effects of medical cannabis treatment.
 While CBD won’t make its user feel “stoned,” it can effectively provide a psychoactive energizing, calming or sedative effect depending on its dose and terpene profile.

 Many are reaching for CBD because it doesn’t get you “high.”
 In truth, the euphoric nature of the plants provides relief of symptoms for numerous health conditions.
 CBD and other cannabis medicines often provide a mild euphoric effect.
 And it’s way better than big pharma’s drowsy medications.

 3. CBD is the good cannabinoid / THC is the bad cannabinoid.

-This may seem to be true as many a gravitating toward CBD because it is not an intoxicant.
-However there are many benefits to be gained from the whole plant.
+This may seem to be true as many gravitate toward CBD because it is not an intoxicant.
+However, there are many benefits to be gained from the whole plant.

 4. CBD is most effective without THC.

 What’s peanut butter without jelly?
 Some may prefer it but really they are best together.
 That’s the same with CBD and THC.
 They provide a synergetic effect that works best together. to manage into-inflammatory and neuropathic pain.